Oceanswave/lorgnette/README.md

 So you truly want to run lorgnette until the end of time and want to ensure that courses are played immediately upon startup?

-I like your train of thought!
+I like your way of thinking!
 Fortunately, lorgnette works well with [pm2](http://pm2.keymetrics.io/)!!

 Install pm2
 ```